python-cffi/cffi/doc/source/installation.rst

 ++++++++++

 Win64 received very basic testing and we applied a few essential fixes in cffi 0.7.
+The comment above applies for Python 2.7 on Windows 64 as well.
 Please report any other issue.

 Note as usual that this is only about running the 64-bit version of Python on the 64-bit OS.
 If you're running the 32-bit version (the